LIMUNIMI/ContextAwareAMT/README.rst

 These commands will create a plotly plots with violin plots of generic and specific contexts and Wilcoxon p-values.

-You can plot the tests multiple times without retesting: ``python run.py -cf results/*.csv``.
+You can plot the tests multiple times without retesting: ``python run.py -p -cp -cf results/*.csv``.

 Note that the usage of ``-cp`` is only possible if you name your checkpoints